turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 Navigate to `localhost:3000/movies` and what do you see?
 NOTHING!

+**Check for Understanding**
+Why don't we have any data on our page even though we created data in our test?

 Let's add some movies in `rails console` and start the server again to see our movies!

 ### Workshop

-1) Can you create a `new` route that would bring the user to a form where they can enter a new movie?
+1) Create a `new` route that would bring the user to a form where they can enter a new movie

-2) Can you create a `show` route that would allow a user to see one movie?
+2) Create a `show` route that would allow a user to see one movie?
 Just like in Sinatra, the route will need a changeable `/:id`.
 You *do not* need to create a show view; just get a message like "You are viewing the show page" to show up.

-3) Can you create an `edit` route that would allow a user to get to the edit page for a movie?
+3) Create an `edit` route that would allow a user to get to the edit page for a movie?
 Again, the route will need a changeable `/:id`.
 You *do not* need to create a form because you already have one!
 (Think about a partial); just get a message like "You are viewing the edit page" to show up.

-4) For the previous two routes (show and edit), can you get the id param to display in the text that you render?
+4) For the previous two routes (show and edit), display the id param in the text that you render?
 You *do not* need to create a form; just get a message like "You are editing movie 2" to show up.

 In Sinatra, you could access the `:id` from the URL like this: